 How long do I have to submit my back injury at work claim?

 It is best to contact a Stephensons back injury at work solicitor as soon as possible after you have suffered your injury in the workplace.
 However, any back injury claim that has seen a significant change to your everyday life and has perhaps has even left you unable to work altogether, is entitled to compensation, if the injury happened as a result of negligence.
 The general rule for those that want to make a back injury claim, is that you must do so within three years of the date of the accident.
 By getting in touch with Stephensons, you can explain everything about your back injury claim, including the incident that occurred and the symptoms that you have suffered since.
 After talking to an expert injury lawyer, you will have a better idea of whether or not you are eligible to make a back injury claim and the level of compensation that you can expect for a successful outcome.
 If we think that you are eligible for a back injury claim, we will then prepare you for the next steps in the process, keeping you in the loop as we work to ensure that you are awarded with the highest level of back injury at work compensation possible.

 Types of back injury at work compensation claims

 If you drive a car, HGV or lorry for a living and you are injured in a road traffic accident you could be eligible for a back injury at work compensation claim.
 Whiplash can lead to severe back problems that may plague a sufferer for years.
-In some cases this can lead to issues with arms and legs.
+In some cases, this can lead to issues with arms and legs.

 Falling from height

-If a person lands directly on their back or flat on their feet after a fall from height, this can cause serious injuries, some of which can be life changing.
+If a person lands directly on their back or flat on their feet after a fall from a height, this can cause serious injuries, some of which can be life-changing.
 If your employer has failed to provide you with adequate safety gear or someone is involved in dangerous practices or procedures whilst at height and you are injured as a result, you could be eligible for compensation.